8 Signs of a Good Doctor – They Always Have Patience!

 Introduction

 Since childhood, people have asked me for directions.
 I’d stand at the lights, and tourists would ask me which way to go.
 I’d go to shops, and women would say ‘do you have this dress in a medium?’, even if I didn’t work there.
-Friends would seek restaurant suggestions from me, all the time because I have such high standards.
+Friends would seek restaurant suggestions from me and all kinds of life advice.
 So you could say, I’ve always been someone who gives referrals.

-These days, as a scientist-turned-psychic, who writes about new age frauds, and has a generous refund policy, I field (somewhat) less questions about finding the nearest toilet.
+These days, as a scientist-turned-psychic, who writes about new age fraud and seeks to raise standards, I field less questions about finding the nearest toilet.
 Instead, I’m often asked who I see for healing, which is a topic I cover here: Mercury Retrograde 2017 – Even High Flyers Need a Safety Net and in this followup post on doctors.

 After working with dozens of GPs and healers, I’ve learned the hard way, how to spot who’s genuine, and who’s fake.
 Here are my tips to help you find your perfect specialist/s: